Employee feedback loop: The secret sauce for employee retention

 What are the three types of feedback loops?

 The three types of feedback loops—positive, negative, and balancing.
-They're the yin and yang of maintaining equilibrium in everything from climate systems to your home's thermostat to the delicate balance of nature.
 Understanding these loops helps us comprehend how systems evolve and adapt, for better or worse.

 Why is the feedback loop important?